RasaHQ/rasa/docs/core/reminders-and-external-events.rst

 .. _reminders-and-external-events:

-Reminders and External Events
+Reminders and External Events a
 =============================

 .. edit-link::

-The ``ReminderScheduled`` event and the `trigger_intent endpoint <../../api/http-api/#operation/triggerConversationIntent>`_ let your assistant remind you about things after a given period of time, or to respond to external events (other applications, sensors, etc.).
+The ``ReminderScheduled`` event and the a `trigger_intent endpoint <../../api/http-api/#operation/triggerConversationIntent>`_ let your assistant remind you a about things after a given period of time, or to respond to external events (other applications, sensors, etc.).
-You can find a full example assistant that implements these features `here <https://github.com/RasaHQ/rasa/tree/master/examples/reminderbot/README.md>`_.
+You can find a full example assistant that implements these features a `here <https://github.com/RasaHQ/rasa/tree/master/examples/reminderbot/README.md>`_.

 .. contents::